 11. The Embarcadero

 Another great spot for San Francisco street photography is the Embarcadero.
-You could spend all day strolling along the Embarcadero from the Giants Stadium all the way over to the Golden Gate Bridge.
+It’s one of our favorite SF walks and you could spend all day strolling along the Embarcadero from the Giants Stadium all the way over to the Golden Gate Bridge.
 It’s a great place for street shots, architecture and people watching.
 This shot is in the Financial District and the sculpture is part of the Hearts in San Francisco sculpture series.

 Pro Tip: The Embarcadero faces the east bay and the light is particularly luminous in the early morning.
 That said, the Bay Bridge puts on a sparkly light display at night that is also fun to shoot.
 So go twice.